From Our Video Series

 University of Kentucky, Lexington, Kentucky, B.A., Cum Laude, 2000

 I am proud of the experience, expertise and business insight that I bring to my clients.
 I am a respected leader in my area of practice, and I am frequently called upon to speak, write and comment on current legal and industry issues.
-Responsiveness is the number one goal for me to achieve with each client, I am committed to making them feel as if they are the only one that I am assisting.
+Responsiveness is the number one goal for me to achieve with each client.
 In this fast-paced world of business, legal counsel must be nimble and responsive.
 I promise to answer my phone, emails and texts, and provide my various contact information for urgent access.
 Moreover, I, along with our knowledgeable team of attorneys, have the in-house legal depth to deliver advice and advocacy without delay on virtually any legal issue that arises.
-Our team of more than 55 attorneys provides greater than 1,000 years of collective knowledge and experience.
+Our team of 60 attorneys provides greater than 1,000 years of collective knowledge and experience.

-My law practice primarily focuses in all areas of equine law and real estate and creditors’ rights; specifically including defense of lender liability issues and commercial litigation, the equine business in general, residential and commercial real estate from the buyer’s, seller’s and lender’s perspective, bankruptcy, and overall corporate matters throughout Kentucky.
-These areas transcend into transactional documents such as leases, landlord-tenant law and all aspects of loan work such as work-outs, commercial and consumer foreclosures, collections, and issues dealing with Articles 2, 3, 4 and 9 under the Uniform Commercial Code.
-My clientele includes lenders, purchasers, sellers and several businesses.
-I also have vast experience with employment law issues and handling general day-to-day questions for many of the business I represent in various capacities.
-Whether negotiating a lease agreement, documenting a loan transaction, forming a new business venture, or enforcing a loan in court, my clients are more at ease knowing that I will find a solution and exceed their expectations.
+My law practice primarily focuses in all areas of civil litigation, business and corporate law, real estate, employment law, equine law and creditors’ rights; specifically including defense of lender liability issues and commercial and consumer litigation, residential and commercial real estate and foreclosures, bankruptcy, and overall banking matters throughout Kentucky.
+These areas transcend into transactional documents such as complex loan documents, leases, landlord-tenant law and all aspects of loan work such as work-outs, construction loans, development, collections, and issues dealing with Articles 2, 3, 4 and 9 under the Uniform Commercial Code.
+My clientele includes lenders, purchasers, sellers and numerous businesses.
+I also have vast experience with employment law issues and handling general day-to-day questions for many of the small businesses I represent in various capacities.
+Whether negotiating a lease agreement, documenting a complex loan transaction, forming a complex business, or horse venture, or enforcing a loan in court, my clients are more at ease knowing that I will find a solution and exceed their expectations.

-I joined McBrayer after practicing for more than a decade with the boutique creditor rights firm of Morgan & Pottinger, P.S.C., where I was a shareholder for five years, and served on the firm's executive committee and as managing director of the Lexington office for two years.
+I joined McBrayer after serving as staff attorney in the Fayette Circuit Court and in the Kentucky Court of Appeals for the Hon.
+Laurance B. VanMeter.
+Subsequent to working for Justice VanMeter, I moved into the private sector with Morgan & Pottinger, PSC, where I was a shareholder for five years, and served on the firm's executive committee and as managing director of the Lexington office for two years.
 My practice was rapidly growing and I needed more of a full-service law firm such as McBrayer, which has met or surpassed all of my clients’ needs.
 The McBrayer firm is a family, and we work very well with all the attorneys and staff members throughout the various practice areas.

 - Banking, Lending and Finance